MattCJones/optionset/README.rst

     nu = 1e-6; // water [m^2/s] ~nu water

 so that water is now the active property.
 Within the prescribed macros, :code:`~nu` is the 'option' while :code:`air` and :code:`water` are the 'settings'.
-An unlimited number of unique options and settings are allowed.
-Each can only be composed of alphanumerical words with dots, pluses, minuses, and underscores, and the first 1+ characters in the option must be a symbol such as :code:`~@$^&=|?`.
+An unlimited number of arbitrary options and settings are allowed.
+Each must be composed of alphanumerical words with dots, pluses, minuses, and underscores, and the first 1+ characters in the option must be a symbol such as :code:`~@$^&=|?`.
 Recognizable comments are denoted by :code:`//` :code:`#` :code:`%` :code:`!` or :code:`--`.

 Use :code:`optionset.py -a` to view all of the options that you have set, or even :code:`optionset.py -a ~nu` to view all options that begin with :code:`~nu`.
 Additionally, :code:`optionset.py -a -f` will show all options and their associated files.

 Multi-line Options
 ^^^^^^^^^^^^^^^^^^

 To avoid comment clutter, multi-line options are encouraged by annotating :code:`*` in front of the first and last options in a series.
 For example, suppose a dictionary file specified a series of functions to run.

 .. code-block:: cpp